Gilmore Schjeldahl: Herb-Shelly

+Schjeldahl Company

 On January 21, 1955, Schjeldahl began making plans for a new company to be located in the basement of the Medical Arts building in Northfield, Minnesota.
 The company secured a contract in April 1955 to create atmospheric research balloons made with Mylar polyester film, held together with an adhesive system that Schjeldahl developed.
 On September 1, 1955, the G.T.
 Schjeldahl Company went public.
 In addition to balloons, the company manufactured bag-making machines and heat-sealing adhesive tape.
 Eventually the company began developing a line of adhesive tapes for polyester bonding called Schjel-Bond (GT100, GT200, GT300, and GT400).

 The G. T. Schjeldahl Company gained national recognition for designing and building Echo I, the first communications satellite.
-The Schjeldahl Company worked on both the Echo II, Stargazer, and Stratascope II projects.
+The Schjeldahl Company worked on both the Echo II, Stargazer, and Stratascope II projects, as well as PAGEOS.
 The company also made the laminate and adhesive materials for the Polaris missile program.
 These environmental seals, which were called diaphragms, kept water out of the submarine until a missile was released.
 G. T. Schjeldahl Company products and technology using vacuum deposition and lamination were used on the Pegasus satellite program, putting the company into the vacuum deposition business.